univention/univention-corporate-server/doc/changelog/index.rst

   file in the directory and there is already a local schema file with the same name which was not registered via LDAP (:uv:bug:`56857`).

-* The unused LDAP attributes from nagios server have been marked as optional to ease the upgrade to UCS 5.2 (:uv:bug:`56820`).
+* The unused LDAP attributes from Nagios server have been marked as optional to ease the upgrade to UCS 5.2 (:uv:bug:`56820`).

-* Erratum 785 introduced a new mechanism in `ucs_registerLDAPExtension` to re- trigger the activation of an LDAP ACL or schema extension by doing a trivial (i.e. no-op) LDAP modification.
-This failed on the Primary node due to missing credentials. `ucs_registerLDAPExtension` has been fixed to use the LDAP admin connection in this case (:uv:bug:`56698`).
+* :uv:erratum:`5.0x785` introduced a new mechanism in :command:`ucs_registerLDAPExtension` to re- trigger the activation of an LDAP ACL or schema extension by doing a trivial (i.e. no-op) LDAP modification.
+This failed on the Primary node due to missing credentials. :command:`ucs_registerLDAPExtension` has been fixed to use the LDAP admin connection in this case (:uv:bug:`56698`).

 .. _changelog-deployment: